-Throughout Mike’s career, his focus has been on multi-functional operations taking on the role of managing Operations, Personnel, Logistics, and Resource Management for each assignment.
-He is the holder of the Expert Field Medical Badge, the Airborne Badge, and Air Assault Badge, and has numerous awards and decorations and was selected as the recipient of 1991 Eight United States Army General Douglas MacArthur Leadership Award.
-Mike’s proudest achievement in the Army was conceiving and operating the inaugural Expert Field Medical Competition (EFMC) at Fort McClellan, AL in 1994.
-The EFMC became an annual competition at Fort Sam Houston, challenging the top 50 Army medics to determine the most outstanding medic for the year.
-Since retiring, Mike has worked as a Government civilian as the Program Manager for the US Army Medical Information Technology Center and with Evolvent Technologies as the Operations Director before coming to HFS.
+He is a holder of the Expert Field Medical Badge, the Airborne Badge, and the Air Assault Badge, and has numerous awards and decorations.
+He was selected as the recipient of the 1991 US Army General Douglas MacArthur Leadership Award.
+Since retiring, Mike has worked as a government civilian as the program manager for the US Army Medical Information Technology Center and with Evolvent Technologies as the Operations Director before coming to HFS.

-Masters, Health Services Administration & Policy - The George Washington University
+- Master of Health Services Administration & Policy – George Washington University

 - Bachelor of Science, Biology – Eastern Connecticut State University

 - Project Management Professional